Tijara

-Tijara is a city and a municipality in Alwar district of the Indian state of Rajasthan.
-Tijara comes under the NCR area and is situated 48 km to the northeast of Alwar.
+Tijara is a city and a municipality in Khairthal-Tijara district of the Indian state of Rajasthan.
+Tijara comes under the NCR area and is situated 55 km to the northeast of Alwar.
 The nearest railway station to Tijara is Khairthal.
 Bhiwadi is a census town in Tijara.
-It is the biggest industrial area of Rajasthan and part of the historical Ahirwal region.
-Tijara is dominated by Yadav and Meo community.
+It is the biggest industrial area of Rajasthan and part of the historical Ahirwal Mewat region.
+The new political map has not erased the ancient Ahirwal-Mewat boundaries.
+Ahirwal was a post-Mughal principality ruled by Ahirs.

 History

-Tijara was founded by Rao Tej Pal, Raja of Sarahata.
-As a scion of the Yadava family, he built palaces at Tijara.
+Tijara Fort was established by Maharaja of Parmar Rajputs, after which Rao Tej Pal, Raja of Sarahata as a scion of the Ahir family, repaired palaces at Tijara.

-The city was largely inhabited by Ahirs or Yadavas since ancient times.
-The Yadav's from Tijara are settled in villages of Delhi.
-In 850 Vikram Samvat, Yadav King Charu Rao was the king of Tijara.
+The city was largely inhabited by Ahirs or Muslim Meos since ancient times.
+The Ahir's from Tijara are settled in villages of Delhi.
+In 850 Vikram Samvat, Ahir King Charu Rao was the king of Tijara.
 His 9 descendants up to Rao Chandrabhanu Singh ruled tijara till 1040s.
 In around 1043 A.D, the family of Rao Harpal of tijara, son of chandrabhanu, settled his family in the Dabur area of modern Delhi, with its headquarters at Surhera.

 Rao Inderjit Singh is a descendant of Charu Rao.
+Ahirs from Tijara participated in Battle of Nasibpur under the leadership of Raja Rao Tula Ram and Pran Sukh Yadav.